History of the United States Space Force: Air Force gains the military space mission

-The Air Force Ballistic Missile Division continued to provide significant support for NASA, constructing infrastructure for the space agency at Patrick Air Force Base and Cape Canaveral Air Force Station, as well as providing Thor-Able boosters and launch support to the Pioneer program of lunar probes and Thor-Able and Thor-Delta boosters and launch support to the Television Infrared Observation Satellite (Tiros) weather observation satellites.
+The Air Force continued to provide significant support for NASA, constructing infrastructure for the space agency at Patrick Air Force Base and Cape Canaveral Air Force Station, as well as providing Thor-Able boosters and launch support to the Pioneer program of lunar probes and Thor-Able and Thor-Delta boosters and launch support to the Television Infrared Observation Satellite (Tiros) weather observation satellites.
 The Air Force Ballistic Missile Division also supported the development of the Centaur high-energy stage, which it intended to use to support the cancelled Advent communications satellite project.
-Among the most important support the Air Force Ballistic Missile Division provided NASA was for Project Mercury, its first human spaceflight program.
-AFBMD provided Atlas LV-3B launch vehicles for orbital flights, launch support, and aerospace medical officers.
+Among the most important support the AFBMD provided NASA was for Project Mercury, its first human spaceflight program.
+It provided Atlas LV-3B launch vehicles for orbital flights, launch support, and Aviation medicine officers.
 Much of its aerospace medical knowledge was gained from medical personnel who had served with the German Luftwaffe during the Second World War and had defected to the United States.
 The world's first Department of Space Medicine was established at the United States Air Force School of Aviation Medicine (later renamed to School of Aerospace Medicine) in February 1949 by Hubertus Strughold, who coined the term space medicine.
 Air Force medical personnel would go on to conduct a variety of experiments on weightlessness.

-Although NASA was responsible for most crewed spaceflight, the Air Force Ballistic Missile Division continued with the development of the Boeing X-20 Dyna-Soar orbital glider.
+Although NASA was responsible for most crewed spaceflight, AFBMD continued with the development of the Boeing X-20 Dyna-Soar orbital glider.
 The X-20 evolved from the rocket plane tests of the 1950s, such as the Bell X-1 and North American X-15.
-It was created by merging to together the Rocket Bomber, Brass Bell high altitude reconnaissance system, and Hywards boost-glide vehicle on 30 April 1957.
+It was created by merging together the Rocket Bomber, Brass Bell high altitude reconnaissance system, and Hywards boost-glide vehicle on 30 April 1957.
 It was intended to be the first true spaceplane, replacing atmospheric bombers and reconnaissance aircraft.
 It was considered using the Saturn I booster with the X-20, as was proposed by von Braun a number of times, but this was rejected due to concerns that that project would be transferred to NASA, as was the Man in Space Soonest program.